This part deals with some of my online activities which were not done under my own name.

 My first “front” web site is one I disclosed before: obots.org.
 To my knowledge, no one figured that out before I disclosed it here on this blog in February of 2012.
 Follow the preceding link for details on what Obot1 represented and why that site.

 OARPA (Obot Advanced Research Projects Administration) is the technical arm of the anti-birther movement, developing and employing advanced technical means to expose, disrupt and counter the subversive birther movement that threatens to drag American into an unending flame war on the Internet.

 Sock puppet Montoya gets a shout out in this OARPA article.

 The third is something that only a few people knew about: I am the author of the satirical Orly Taitz Super PAC web site.
 That is a site that I was very intentional about keeping anonymous.
 Orly even named it in a filing before the federal court in Mississippi!
 I hosted that site with a different company than hosts my other sites, and the domain registration was anonymous.
 I also used different CMS software than I use on my other sites.
 When I announced what I had done at a Fogbow meetup in Philadelphia, I could hear the gasps of surprise.
 That site exists today only on the Wayback Machine.

 There are two other sites that I created, not anonymously.
-They are Gerbil Report™ and Dr. Con’s Leftist Propaganda Blog.
-The former is sort of a spoof of Birther Report, and the latter was named for what BR commenter RamboIke liked to call this blog.
+They are Gerbil Report™ (now departed) and Dr. Con’s Leftist Propaganda Blog.
+The former was sort of a spoof of Birther Report, and the latter was named for what BR commenter RamboIke liked to call this blog.

 For further reading: